NFOK14026U Dairy Microbiology

 - Type of assessment

-- Oral examination, 20 minIndividual oral examination without time for preparation, general knowledge within starter and non-starter cultures and adventitious microflora (including patogens and spoilage microorganisms) will be tested.
+- Oral examination, 20 minIndividual oral examination without time for preparation.
+3 weeks before the examination, all examination questions (covering the essential issues of the course) are handed out.
+At the examination, general knowledge within starter and non-starter cultures and adventitious microflora (including patogens and spoilage microorganisms and bacteriophages), will be tested.

 - All aids allowed

 - Censorship form

 - No external censorship

 Several internal examiners